You’re not rational. I’m not rational.

 Of course – not all restaurants do this.

-We recently dined at Mikael Jonsson's Hedone (Michelin Star and named one of the Top 100 Best Restaurants in the World) and their menu consists of just two choices – do you want tasting menu for £95 or the tasting menu for £135? (go for the £135!)
+In 2017, we dined at Mikael Jonsson’s Hedone (Michelin Star and named one of the Top 100 Best Restaurants in the World, sadly it closed in June of 2019) and their menu consisted of just two choices – do you want tasting menu for £95 or the tasting menu for £135? (go for the £135!)
 Not everything involves games.

 What bias do you recognize and combat frequently?